 Note: All figures shown are in Hz with decimal points omitted - numbers are rounded up - for clarity and thus may differ marginally from the values shown in tables which show the decimal points in all their natural glory.
 In defense of our simplification technique we plead a hatred of unnecessary detail.
-Further, if you need those decimal points you are doing something very weird and probably should not be reading these pages.
+Further, if you need those decimal points you are doing something very special and probably should not be reading these pages.
 However, if you are really, really interested in decimal points (and lots of them) use our Acoustic Calculator (up to 5 decimal places by user selection).
 Finally, the table uses equal tempering with a base of A4 = 440Hz.
-Again the calculator will let you change this base frequency.
+Again, the calculator will let you change this base frequency.

 A standard piano keyboard (88 keys) goes from A0 to C8 (no, don't ask why).
 There are other keyboard instruments with a variety of numbers of keys, for example, 66 keys or 76 keys.